mlc-ai/mlc-llm/docker/cuda/cuda121bundled/README.md

 #### Pre-requisites

-These containers will ONLY run on:
+This container will ONLY run on:

 * System with Nvidia GPUs supporting the specified CUDA version(s)
 * System installed and tested with [NVidia Container Runtime](https://developer.nvidia.com/nvidia-container-runtime)